 Adrian and I are visualising a positive outcome.
 The medical team is hopeful, but the reality is that recovery will be slow and I may face some short-term disabilities along the way.

 With all this in mind, I’ve made the difficult decision to close both my art business and the Indigo Twist dye studio for now.
-(Yarn lovers: – big discounts over on Indigo Twist until 21st May 2025!).

 The art studio — my peaceful, light-filled happy place — will still be here when I’m well enough to return.
 And I plan to do just that.
 I may not be running a business for a while, but I do intend to keep creating.